 What are the needs?

-The occupation in the West Bank and the blockade of Gaza has provoked a long-lasting protection crisis with humanitarian consequences, especially in terms of access to health, water, education and livelihood opportunities, which in turn is increasing economic and social despair among Palestinians.
+The occupation in the West Bank and the blockade of Gaza has provoked a long-lasting protection crisis with humanitarian consequences, especially in terms of access to health, water, education and livelihood opportunities.
+All of which in turn is increasing economic and social despair among Palestinians.

 How are we helping?

-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) has been providing humanitarian aid to help meet the basic needs of Palestinians in Palestine since 2000.
-The Commission's assistance currently targets 1.2 million Palestinians in Gaza and 300 000 in the West Bank and East Jerusalem.
+The European Commission has been providing humanitarian aid to help meet the basic needs of Palestinians in Palestine since 2000.
+The Commission's assistance currently targets 1.2 million Palestinians in Gaza and 600 000 in the West Bank and East Jerusalem.

 * The designation of Palestine shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.